Monshou1251/Monshou1251/README.md

 Full Stack Developer
 --------------------

 After a fulfilling three-year journey, I transitioned into coding, starting with backend technologies.
 Python was my inaugural programming language, and Django became my trusted backend framework.
 Along the way, I discovered the allure of JavaScript and Vue.js, leading me to embrace a full-stack role.
 Currently, I'm actively working with Vue.js and Django.
-My sights are set on expanding my skills with Nuxt.js and venturing into the intricacies of C language and deep algorithm learning.
+I'm looking forward to learning Nuxt.js, diving into the world of C language, and exploring deep algorithm concepts.

-💻 I specialize in Vue.js, Django, CSS, HTML, Git, and Docker.
+💻 I specialize in Vue.js and Django.
 Currently, I'm expanding my skills by diving into the world of C language and crafting utility programs in Python.\
 🌐 Explore my portfolio: [GitHub](https://github.com/Monshou1251)\
 📧 Reach out to me at: grigory.urchenko@gmail.com\
-🧠 Currently enhancing my knowledge in C language.\
+🧠 My sights are set on expanding my skills with Nuxt.js\
+🎨 Learning some C with Harvard CS50 just for fan\
+🌟 Planning to touch some Node.js in the nearest future\
-⚡ Fun fact: I'm a Spider-Man enthusiast both in coding and crime-fighting!\
+⚡ Fun fact: I'm a Spider-Man enthusiast both in coding and crime-fighting!

 Let's build something amazing together! 🚀